pingcap/docs-tidb-operator/en/aggregate-multiple-cluster-monitor-data.md

        In the command, `${thanos_namespace}` is the namespace where the Thanos Query component is deployed.

-In Thanos Query, a Prometheus corresponds to a store and also corresponds to a TidbMonitor.
+In Thanos Query, a Prometheus instance corresponds to a store and also corresponds to a TidbMonitor.
 After deploying Thanos Query, you can provide a uniform query interface for monitoring data through the Thanos Query's API.

 ## Access the Thanos Query Panel